-- The population of Invercargill is 55,200 (June 2018). - Glengarry is located within the Invercargill City Council area. - The Glengarry/Waverley area has a population of approx. 2,289 people (according to Stats NZ, 2013). - Invercargill's central city police station is located on Don Street. - Invercargill has a St John Ambulance Station in the central city. - Fire and Emergency New Zealand have two stations within Invercargill city.
-The main Invercargill Station is on Jed St and Kingswell Station is based on Stirrat St.
+- Invercargill's population is approximately 55,200 - Otatara is contained within the Invercargill City Council area - The Otatara has a population of approx. 2,541 (Statistics New Zealand, 2013) - Invercargill has a central city Police Station on Don Street - Invercargill has a St John Ambulance Station based in the central city - Fire and Emergency have two stations within Invercargill city; Invercargill Station is in Jed St and Kingswell Station is based in Stirrat St.

-The below Plan is not to limit the area of Glengarry but to give an indication of the extent of the geographic suburbs.
+The below Plan is not to limit the area of Otatara but to give an indication of the extent of the geographic suburbs.
 Flexibility needs to be maintained considering that a specific disaster may render existing geographical boundaries irrelevant.